carbon-language/carbon-lang/lld/docs/ELF/linker_script.rst

 If neither ``AT(lma)`` nor ``AT>lma_region`` is specified:

-- If the previous section is also in the default LMA region, the difference between the LMA and the VMA is computed to be the same as the previous difference.
+- If the previous section is also in the default LMA region, and the two section have the same memory regions, the difference between the LMA and the VMA is computed to be the same as the previous difference.
 - Otherwise, the LMA is set to the VMA.